In this new post, we’ll take a look at manual planning.

-But without the use of technology, it’s difficult for you to use proven delivery tactics to grow delivery operations.
+But without the use of technology, it’s difficult for you to use proven delivery tactics to grow your operations.

 Instead of investing in software, you will either have to train or hire more planners both for existing sites and new service areas.

-One of the biggest challenges to delivery operations is cost.
+One of the biggest delivery challenges in eCommerce is cost.

 Once they collect the data, planners can process the information for each vehicle and calculate the cost per mile or delivery

 And this is only one key parameter you have to consider.